alehander42/fugazi/README.md

 ##implementation
 `fugazi` saves the arg labels and default values in class variables and combines them with args in `#initialize`

-using class variables here is ok, because it's intended to be used only in base classes

 ##todo

 block support